mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 2. Package the contract: Click on the `IBM Blockchain Platform` sidebar icon and under "Smart Contracts"  view, click the '...' ellipsis button and choose the "Package Open Project" icon; you should see that version 0.0.2 becomes the latest edition of the available "papercontract" packages.

-3. Under the **Fabric Environments** panel in the IBM Blockchain Platform sidebar, navigate to 'Smart Contracts' and under `Instantiated` .. right click on `papercontract@0.0.1` and choose to `Upgrade Smart Contract
+3. Under the **Fabric Environments** panel in the IBM Blockchain Platform sidebar, connect to the `Commerce` environment

+4. Navigate to 'Smart Contracts' and under `Instantiated` .. right click on `papercontract@0.0.1` and choose to `Upgrade Smart Contract`

 <img src="/img/tutorial2/upgrade-contract.png" title="Upgrade smart contract" alt="Upgrade smart contract" />